-$\ \ \, (a)$ Heightened competition, including the intensification of price competition.
+$% \left(a\right) % \left(a\right) =0$ (a) Heightened competition, including the intensification of price competition.

-(b) Impact of changes in payor mix, including the shift from traditional, fee-for-service medicine to managed-cost health care.
+(b) Impact of changes in payor mix, including the shift from

 (c) Adverse actions by governmental or other third-party payors, including unilateral reduction of fee schedules payable to the Company.